Mike Kernagis, Service Manager at Palomino RV, shows how to properly maintain camper seals. Get your caulk guns ready.

 1. With mild soap and water, wash your entire camper.
 If you have a pop-up camper, wash your camper with the pop-up closed.
 If your camper is not clean, you are not going to see the seals as easily.

-2. Inspect your entire camper for seals that are cracked or coming away from the fixtures (left photo).
+2. Inspect your entire camper for seals that are cracked or coming away from the fixtures (above).
 Mike recommends focusing in particular where fixtures meet the roof or side walls.

-3. Remove the old caulk by spraying the caulked areas with a strong citrus cleaner (center photo).
-Mike recommends Goo Gone, a strong citrus cleaner that works well.
+3. Remove the old caulk by spraying the caulked areas with a strong citrus cleaner (above).
+Mike recommends Goo Gone because it is a strong citrus cleaner that works well.

 4. Use a “putty buddy” or other plastic scraper to remove the old caulk.
-For easy removal, use a thick, high quality scraper (right photo).
+For easy removal, use a thick, high quality scraper (above).